sHedC/homeassistant-mastertherm/README.md

 - mastertherm.online - This is the server for 2022 onward

 NOTES:
-- The systems do not like multipel requests at the same time from the same IP and this leads to Server Disconnect messages, so using the App and this integration it could cause intermittent disconnects.
+- The systems do not like multiple requests at the same time from the same IP and this leads to Server Disconnect messages, so using the App and this integration it could cause intermittent disconnects.
 - The integration restricts requests to one request every 0.2 seconds to avoid intermittent errors, this means if you trigger 10 updates at the same time it will take 2 seconds to complete the updates to the Heat Pump.
 - Mastertherm.Online is sensitive to too many login attempts and requests, to avoid issues the minimum update time is 30 seconds and pump information is updated every 30 minutes.
 Additionally the integration will only attempt to re-login if the token expires or becomes invalid.
 It reports on other types of temporary issues but does not try to re-log in until those issues stop e.g. API is unavailable.